 - Earlier, in season 2, Tosh tells Owen that she loves him before he dies (again).
 There's some discomfort when he doesn't quite die.

-- Bosco and Lisbon, anyone?.
+- The Mentalist: Bosco and Lisbon, anyone?.
 So damn tragic.

-- In Castle, (warning: major S3 season finale spoilers follow!)
+- (Warning: major S3 season finale spoilers follow!)
 Beckett is shot during her eulogy at Montgomery's funeral.
 Castle pleads with her not to leave him, then finally says "I love you," just before she falls unconscious.
 Her Plot Armor will save her, but only time will tell how the rest of the trope plays out.